alkanhalfaisal/Tuwaiq-Academy-Project/README.md

 # Tuwaiq-Academy-Project

+project description:
+--
 In this project we created a library management system using dart language that does these tasks

+Services provided in our system:
+--
   1- Add a book

   2- Delete a book